jcheng5/rasterfaster/README.md

 ## Features

-1. Resampling - nearest neighbor (implemented) and bilinear (in progress)
+1. Resampling (nearest neighbor and bilinear)
-2. Projection (not implemented)
+2. WGS84 to Web Mercator projection, and map tile extraction

 Currently only `.grd` files (as created by `raster::writeRaster`) with `numeric` data are supported.